GDPR | Seers Article

 What is GDPR?

 The GDPR is the General Data Protection Regulation.
 In January 2012, the European Commission aimed to make plans for data protection reform.
 The primary agenda was to make Europe ‘fit for the digital age’.
 In 2016, the agreement set out four years before reached on what ought to be involved in this and how it will be imposed.
 The current framework of the EU applies to every organisation in all member-states and has implications for businesses and individuals across Europe.
 The vice-president for the Digital Single Market enunciated, “The digital future of Europe can only be built on trust.
 With profound common standards for data protection, people make sure they have control over their personal information.”

 What GDPR actually is?

 GDPR is a regime drafted to give EU citizens control over their personal data.
 It simplifies the regulatory environment for business.
-This framework is designed to aware the world regarding the laws and obligations, personal data, privacy and consent in this high tech era.
+This framework is designed to aware of the world regarding the laws and obligations, personal data, privacy and consent in this high tech era.

 A data breach can happen, an individual’s information can get lost, stolen or can be released into the hands of people who were never intended to see it, and those people often have malicious intent.
-Under the terms of GDPR, an organisation and the people who accumulate the personal data under the secure conditions, are obliged to safeguard it from unauthorised users and exploitation.
+Under the terms of GDPR, an organisation and the people who accumulate the personal data under the secure conditions, are obliged to safeguard it from unauthorized users and exploitation.
 They must also secure the data to respect the rights of data owners and to shun penalties.

 Data contraventions in digits